News Frequently Asked Questions

 What interest rate do you charge for loans?

 Interest rates vary by country depending on the local economy and cost of borrowing, political stability, inflation rate, product, size of loan and payment terms.
-The interest covers the cost of delivering the loan and related products and services including savings accounts, insurance and training.
+The interest our partners charge covers the cost of delivering the loan and related products and services including savings accounts, insurance and training.
 Interest on short-term, group loans typically ranges from 2 to 5 percent per month and 1 to 3 percent per month on individual loans using flat or declining balance calculations.
 The gross portfolio yield in 2012 was 38.7 percent (a fair approximation of the aggregate global rate).
-Above all, we remain committed to continuously improving the value of services to our clients and to lowering interest costs over time while ensuring that our price structure reflects our goal of maintaining financial viability and ensuring loans can be repaid and recycled again and again.
+Above all, we remain committed to continuously improving the value of services to clients and to working with our partners to lower interest costs over time while ensuring that the price structure rmaintains financial viability and ensures loans can be repaid and recycled again and again.

-How do your interest rates compare to market norms?
+How do your partners interest rates compare to market norms?

 Does Opportunity International offer training in business practices?